Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Problem Description

-\begin{remark} Note that in multi-agent systems, the underlying dynamics should not be necessarily interconnected.
-In particular, the main goal in multi-agent systems is to design a controller to satisfy a global objective in which the interconnection comes with the desired specification.
-In our work, we call the overall system ``multi-agent AVs" since we assume that the controller is already designed and the interaction between agents, captured by the deployed closed-loop controller, results in coupled dynamics. \end{remark} In the next section, in order to estimate the collision risk for multi-agent AVs in finite time horizons, we present notations of barrier and sub-barrier certificates for, respectively, multi-agent AVs $\mathcal A$ (without interactions) and individual agents $\mathcal A_i$ (with interactions).
+In the next section, in order to estimate the collision risk for multi-agent AVs in finite time horizons, we present notions of barrier and sub-barrier certificates for, respectively, multi-agent AVs $\mathcal A$ (without interactions) and individual agents $\mathcal A_i$ (with interactions).